Use variables in configuration jobs

 In the Specify Variable Values tab, select the Upload input file for variable values option and then click Download Input Key File.
 In our example, you will need to specify the server name on each instance, the IP addresses of the server and services, port numbers, and the service names.
 Save the file and upload it.
 If your values aren’t defined accurately, the system might throw an error.

-In the input key file, the variables are defined at three levels:
+Note In the input key file, the variables are defined at three levels:

 - Global level